 Use curiosity to understand feedback

 We use a question with our clients that helps them take accountability: ‘What’s my part in this?’
-When we receive challenging feedback, there’s a second valuable question to help us interrupt our fast-brain reactivity: ‘Tell me more.’
+When we receive challenging feedback, there’s a second valuable question to help us interrupt our quick reactions when we feel criticized: ‘Tell me more.’

 We receive difficult feedback and feel the fizz and burn of the emotions that arise.
 We feel that desperate desire to defend ourselves and deny so we can feel better.
 In this space, we can take a breath, lean into the uncomfortable emotions and ask, ‘Tell me more.’
 This is how we begin to cultivate curiosity in the midst of distressful emotions.